 What is phishing?

 Phishing uses legitimate-looking email or fraudulent websites to encourage you to give up your personal data or information, such as social security number, credit card numbers, passwords, etc. It is an attempt to acquire sensitive information about you and could lead to identity theft.
+Phishing typically is done by email, but can also be done by phone (vishing), or text messaging (smishing).

 It is important to keep in mind that reputable organizations do not normally contact their customers asking for personal information.